RedHatOfficial/ansible-role-rhel10-pci-dss/README.md

 Ansible Role for PCI-DSS v4.0.1 Control Baseline for Red Hat Enterprise Linux 10

 Profile Description:
-This is a draft profile for experimental purposes.
 Payment Card Industry - Data Security Standard (PCI-DSS) is a set of
 security standards designed to ensure the secure handling of payment card
 data, with the goal of preventing data breaches and protecting sensitive
 financial information.
-This draft profile ensures Red Hat Enterprise Linux 10 is configured in alignment
+This profile ensures Red Hat Enterprise Linux 10 is configured in alignment
 with PCI-DSS v4.0.1 requirements.

 The tasks that are used in this role are generated using OpenSCAP.